The historic palace on Dam Square, where bourgeois Amsterdam meets Anantara's Asian luxury.

 - Accessibility

-- Adapted facilities for those with reduced mobility, lifts, accessible rooms.
+- Facilities for reduced mobility, lifts, accessible rooms.

 - Spa